Revisiting the Canonicalization for Fast and Accurate Crystal Tensor Property Prediction: Abstract

 \section{Abstract}

 Predicting the tensor properties of crystalline materials is a fundamental task in materials science.
-Unlike single-value property prediction, which is inherently invariant, tensor property prediction requires maintaining $O(3)$ group tensor equivariance.
-Such equivariance constraint often requires specialized architecture designs to achieve effective predictions, inevitably introducing tremendous computational costs.
+Unlike scalar property prediction, which requires invariance, tensor property prediction requires maintaining $O(3)$ group tensor equivariance.
+Achieving such equivariance typically demands specialized architectural designs, which substantially increase computational cost.
 Canonicalization, a classical technique for geometry, has recently been explored for efficient learning with symmetry.
 In this work, we revisit the problem of crystal tensor property prediction through the lens of canonicalization.
 Specifically, we demonstrate how polar decomposition, a simple yet efficient algebraic method, can serve as a form of canonicalization and be leveraged to ensure equivariant tensor property prediction.
 Building upon this insight, we propose a general $O(3)$-equivariant framework for fast and accurate crystal tensor property prediction, referred to as {\em GoeCTP}.
 By utilizing canonicalization, {\em GoeCTP} achieves high efficiency without requiring the explicit incorporation of equivariance constraints into the network architecture.
-Experimental results indicate that {\em GoeCTP} achieves the best prediction accuracy and runs up to 13$\times$ faster compared to existing state-of-the-art methods in benchmarking datasets, underscoring its effectiveness and efficiency.
+Experimental results indicate that {\em GoeCTP} achieves the high prediction accuracy and runs up to 13$\times$ faster compared to existing state-of-the-art methods, underscoring its effectiveness and efficiency.